 I cleaned up my soapmaking equipment afterwards, then laid down for an attempted nap.
 Instead I ended up watching soap videos and reading soapy blogs.
 I've got soap on the brain, guys.
 There's no cure except to make more soap!
 Tomorrow, though.
 It was too late at that point to make anything and I have not frozen any more goats milk soap.
 I'm waiting on my Brambleberry order which has a rescheduled delivery date of tomorrow!!
 YAY!!

-At some point Will and Rachel asked if I wanted to play some Halo, so we hopped on local multiplayer and played a few different maps/rounds of Slayer.
+At some point my siblings asked if I wanted to play some Halo, so we hopped on local multiplayer and played a few different maps/rounds of Slayer.
 At the end of the last round we ended up messing around with the vehicles, running them headfirst into eachother and seeing whose warthog/ghost would explode first.
 It was usually a tie, unless a fresh warthog went up against a fresh ghost.

 Overall I spent about two hours looking with him and chitchatting with him and the two lovely ladies who drove us around and answered any questions we had about the housing, culture, transportation... really anything.
 When I finally get over there we're all supposed to go to a local drink shop that's pretty popular.
 I'm so excited!